Main Menu (Mobile)- Block

 - Suite2p is a neuronal imaging processing pipeline primarily used for calcium imaging data

 - Cellpose is a general anatomical segmentation algorithm for cellular data

-We are hiring students and postdocs to work on these projects, please see ad here.
+We are hiring grad students to work on these projects, please see ad here.